How to Increase WordPress Memory Limit

 How much memory does WordPress need?

 The memory requirements for WordPress can vary depending on several factors such as the size and complexity of your website, the number of plugins and themes you use, and the amount of traffic your site receives.
-Therefore it is not that simple to answer how much memory WordPress need.
+Therefore it is not that simple to answer how much memory WordPress needs.

 WordPress itself has a minimum memory requirement of 64MB, but this is typically not enough for most websites.
 A recommended minimum is around 128MB, although many hosting providers recommend allocating 256MB or more for optimal performance.